-NYPD: Officers Shoot Teen Suspect Firing Handgun Into Crowd In Queens
+NYPD: Teen Firing Handgun Into Crowd In Queens Charged With Attempted Murder

 The NYPD says the uniformed officers were sent to disperse a disorderly crowd near the corner of Redfern and Nameoke Avenues in Far Rockaway around 10:30 p.m.

 As the crowd was dispersing, investigators say the officers observed the 15-year-old suspect firing a handgun towards it.
-After multiple commands to drop the weapon, the officers opened fire and struck the teen several times.
+After multiple verbal commands to drop the weapon, the officers opened fire and struck the teen several times.

+“The police actually asked the young man to drop the weapon,” said witness Marion Moses.
+“He kind of smiles and still didn’t drop the weapon.
+There was like a little delay.
+Even with the delay, they gave him a chance.”

 The boy was rushed to Long Island Jewish Hospital where he’s currently stable and in police custody along with another person being questioned regarding to the shooting.
-Officials say his handgun was recovered at the scene, but it wasn’t immediately clear if the 15-year-old pointed it towards the officers.
+Officials say a Smith & Wesson handgun was recovered at the scene, but it wasn’t immediately clear if he pointed it towards the officers.

 The incident remains under investigation.